Domaine Pierre Thibert Nuits St. Georges 1er Cru 'Rue de Chaux' 2018

 As you might expect, this young Nuits-St. Georges Premier Cru is full and earthy with a good tannic structure.
-The vintage brings good acidity which makes the fruit lively and juicy, like biting into a bunch of grapes.
-There's a floral undertone, and lots of blackcurrant fruit in there.
-Young and full of promise.
+The vintage brings good acidity which makes the fruit lively and juicy, but in comparison to the 2015 vintage, this wine carries a brighter (riper) fruit profile.
+Floral undertones emerge, reminiscent of violet.
+Black current fruit merges with soft tannin and a balanced finish.

 DOMAINE PIERRE THIBERT